ashiqur-rony/academic-publication-relation/README.md

-# Visual analytics tool for text data
+# Visual analytics tool for academic publications
-The dataset contains 41 text documents consisting of fictional reports about suspicious activities from intelligence agencies, which we will use to create an interactive visualization.
-The goal of the visualization is to represent the textual data for an analyst to identify connections and potential threats easily.
-Through our visual analytics tool, we will try to answer WHO, WHEN, and WHERE for possible threats.
+The visual analytics tool is developed to visualize the relationships between attributes in academic publications.
+This tool can be useful to find relation between researchers, research domains, and progress of research over time.
+The tool is developed using `D3.js` and `HTML`.

 ## Dataset
-The source dataset is available in the `data` folder.
-The dataset contains 41 text files, each containing a report about suspicious activities.
-The reports are from different intelligence agencies.
-We used `Spacy` to identify named entities and verb phrases from the text.
-We also used `Spacy` to render the HTML with highlighted entities.
-The rendered HTML is then used to create highlighted text visualization of the source files.
+The dataset is curated by the author containing `64` academic publications in the field of `Non-destructive Inspection`.
+The publications are categorized in four primary groups and 19 categories.

-The following CSV files are extracted from the text files:
+The following CSV files are used for the visualization:

-**`combined_data.csv`**
-This file contains all the texts from all the source text files, along with the source and report date.

-**`entities.csv`**
+**`categories.csv`**
-This file contains all the entities extracted from the texts.
+This file contains all the `groups` and `categories` of the publications.

-**`renders.csv`**
-This file contains the rendered HTML from the texts with highlighted entities.

-**`nouns.csv`**
+**`ndi_papers.csv`**
-This file contains all the noun phrases from the texts.
-We did not use this file in the visualization.
+This file contains all the academic publications with many different attributes.
+Only the attributes used for the visualization are listed below:
+- `Title`
+- `Authors`
+- `Publication Year`
+- `Abstract`
+- `Group`
+- `Category`
+- ...
+- ...

 ### Data preprocessing
-The data preprocessing is done using `Spacy`.
-The source `notebook` for the preprocessing is available at: https://gist.github.com/ashiqur-rony/d4016e3301b96b48252e7ea4dd3c293a
+The data preprocessing is done using `Pandas` to create encoding for authors and perform cleanup on different attributes.
+This cleanup helps with the exploration and understanding of the data.
+However, it is not mandatory for the visualization.

 ## Visualization
-A live version of the visual analytics tool is available at: https://ashiqur-rony.github.io/visualize-entity-relations/
+A live version of the visual analytics tool is available at: https://ashiqur-rony.github.io/academic-publication-relation/